gmoutsin/Compromise/README.md

 ### Player Classes

-The script defined a player abstract class named `AbstractPlayer`.
+The script defines a player abstract class named `AbstractPlayer`.
 This class defines two methods: `play` and `placePips`.
 Both methods ignore the state of the game and give a random valid move each time they are called.

 #### Custom Players

 Any player class has to extend the `AbstractPlayer` class and should overwrite the two methods `play` and `placePips`, though strictly speaking this is not a requirement.

 The method `play` takes as input the state of the game and outputs the player's move.
 The signature of the function is `play(myState, oppState, myScore, oppScore, turn, length, nPips)` and it is called automatically by the game class.
-It's parameters are:
+Its parameters are:
-* `myState`: A 3x3x3 array with the number of player's pips at each location of the board.
+* `myState`: A 3x3x3 array with the number of player's pips in each location of the board.
-* `oppState`: A 3x3x3 array with the number of opponents's pips at each location of the board.
+* `oppState`: A 3x3x3 array with the number of opponents's pips in each location of the board.
-* `myScore`: An the current score of the player.
+* `myScore`: The current score of the player.
-* `oppScore`: An the current score of the opponent.
+* `oppScore`: The current score of the opponent.
 * `turn`: The current turn number.
 * `length`: The length of the game.
 This is specified at the construction of the game object.
 * `nPips`: The number of pips each player gets each turn.
 This is specified at the construction of the game object.